The weight filtration on real singular homology is motivic

-where $\mathrm{K}^b(\D^b(\F_2))$ is the category of chain complexes in $\D^b(\F_2)$ up to chain homotopy equivalences and $\mathrm{Tot}$ is the total complex functor (see \Cref{filrealreal}); the functor $\rho_\R^\mc{W}$ is called \emph{filtered real realization}.
-To get the weight filtration on the singular homology of the real points of a real algebraic variety $X$, we simply apply $\rho_\R^\mc{W}$ to $M(X)$; this yields by \Cref{mainthm} an alternative construction of the weight filtration on real singular homology of \cite{mccrory1,mccrory2} and shows that is of motivic nature.
+Using Bondarko's theory of weight structures and its interpretation by Sosnilo (and Aoki in the monoidal context) in \cite{sosnilonegativeKtheory,aoki} (see \Cref{aokiji}), we then show that $\rho_\R$ factors through the filtered bounded derived category $\D^b\mathrm{F}(\F_2)$, more explicitly, we construct a \emph{filtered real realization functor} $\rho_\R^\mc{W}\colon \mathrm{DM}_\mathrm{gm}(\R,\F_2)\to\D^b\mathrm{F}(\F_2)$ such that the composition with $\varphi$ the forgetful functor, is $\rho_\R$.
+On Chow motives, the filtration we obtain is the canonical filtration.
+To get the weight filtration on the singular homology of the real points of a real algebraic variety $X$, we simply apply $\rho_\R^\mc{W}$ to $M(X)$; which yields a filtered complex and therefore a spectral sequence whose abutment gives the weight filtration.
+By \Cref{mainthm}, this is an alternative construction of the weight spectral sequence and of the weight filtration on real singular homology of \cite{mccrory1,mccrory2} and shows that is of motivic nature.
 We also give similar constructions for Borel-Moore homology, cohomology and cohomology with compact support.